 Watch a Soccer Game of FC Barcelona at Camp Nou

-Ok, in all fairness this might not be such a cultural thing or something to only do in winter in Barcelona, but I did attend a soccer or football match of FC Barcelona at Camp Nou stadium.
+Ok, in all fairness this might not be such a cultural thing or something to only do in winter in Barcelona, but I did attend a soccer or football match with FC Barcelona at Camp Nou stadium.

 The biggest soccer stadium in Europe, Camp Nou is the holy grail of soccer.

 And FC Barcelona or Barça is the ultimate soccer club.

 And I don’t even like soccer.